Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

 ## Success!
 You should now be able to send a push notification from the Salesforce Marketing Cloud to your application!<br/><br/>

 ---

 ## For Versions Prior to SFMC MobilePush Android SDK v4.2

-### Update Your Manifest
+### Update Your Project's `AndroidManifest.xml`
 Your `AndroidManifext.xml` must contain the appropriate permissions, activies, receivers and services in order to successfully bootstrap the SDK.
-Also, you must include a class that extends Android Application and that class must be added as the `android:name` field to the manifest's `\<application\>` tag.
+Also, you must include a class that extends Android Application and that class must be added as the `android:name` field to the manifest's `<application>` tag.
 <script src="https://gist.github.com/sfmc-mobilepushsdk/e2b900bb655e09e8b67b.js"></script><br/>